kyma-project/cli/docs/gen-docs/kyma_alpha_sign_module.md

   -c, --credentials string       Basic authentication credentials for the given registry in the format user:password
       --insecure                 Use an insecure connection to access the registry.
-      --mod-path string          Specifies the path where the signed component descriptor will be stored (default "./mod") --private-key string       Specifies the path where the private key used for signing --registry string          Repository context url where unsigned component descriptor located --signature-name string    name of the signature for signing
+      --mod-path string          Specifies the path where the signed component descriptor will be stored (default "./mod") --nameMapping string       Overrides the OCM Component Name Mapping, one of: "urlPath" or "sha256-digest" (default "urlPath")
+      --private-key string       Specifies the path where the private key used for signing --registry string          Repository context url where unsigned component descriptor located --signature-name string    name of the signature for signing